 • Follow up with a bit of story of your business or blog – how the idea came into existence

 • Write about your serious credentials

 • Write something personal and playful to keep readers interested

 • Write about your ambitions and future plans

 • Invite people to your social networks

 The crux of the matter is that your bio or about page will go a long way in building trust and increasing conversions.
 Your about page is your chance to connect with your audience in a more intimate way.
 You can personalize it with your life story, but be sure to know where to draw the line.
-Just keep above-mentioned points in mind and it will all fall into place.
+If you landed on this post searching how to write a good about me page for your blog or website – Just keep above-mentioned points in mind and it will all fall into place.